saravananpsg/udacity-deep-reinforcement-learning/pl_navigation/README.md

 (1) Install the required libraries from requirements.txt </br>

+(2) Download the Banana environment exe files and map the directory in the notebook.
-(2) Run the `Navigation.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
-Our solution uses a (double) deep Q-learning network (only standard feedforward layers) and experience replay. </br>

-The agent, the deep Q-Network and memory buffer are implemented in the file `dqn_agent.py`.
+(3) Run the `Navigation.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
+Our solution uses a (double) deep Q-learning network (only standard feedforward layers) and experience replay. </br>  The agent, the deep Q-Network and memory buffer are implemented in the file `dqn_agent.py`.
 The Agent class takes an optional parameter to choose between a standard Q-Network or a Double-Q-Network (see also [this paper](https://arxiv.org/abs/1509.06461)).

-The most relevant functions are `_init_` and `forward` in the `QNetwork` class, where the architecture of the deep network are defined.